Arvati: Demographics

-According to some sources Arvati's population has historically consisted of Orthodox Macedonians and Sunni Muslim Albanians, with the latter forming a majority, much like the neighboring village of Krani.
-According to other sources historically the Christian population of the village was Bulgarian.
+From the mid twentieth century onward, Arvati's population has consisted of Orthodox Macedonians and Sunni Muslim Albanians, with the latter forming a majority.

 The mothers tongues of the residents, much like the ethnic affiliations, include 51 native Macedonian speakers, 84 Albanian speakers, and two with a different mother tongue.

 Religion

 The religious affiliations of the village's residents also followed ethnic lines, with 51 identifying as Orthodox Christians, 85 as Muslims, and one as something else, as of the 2002 census.

 Arvati is home to four churches dedicated to St Nicholas, Sts Constantine and Elena, St Archangel Michael, and the Ascension of the Virgin Mary.